OSLabTools/nicetoolbox/docs/tutorials/tutorial6_elan_connector.md

 | `eyfx` | Looking at the other person (fixed gaze)  |
 | `eyga` | Gaze averted / not looking at partner     |

-Intervals with no label are treated as gaps — you can configure a default label to fill them (see [Labeling categories](#labeling-categories)).
+Intervals with no label are treated as gaps.

 The final result of the labeling will looks something like this:
 ![ELAN main window](../graphics/elan_main_window.png)